coins/bitcoin-scripts/op_lookup.md

 	2DROP 2DROP
 	2DROP 2DROP

-	# Now the results of our function calls are on the stack
+	# Push the results of our function calls back on the stack
 	FROMALTSTACK
 	FROMALTSTACK